GEMS Al Khaleej International School is a K-12 co-educational private school located in Al Garhoud, Dubai.

 The school prepares its students for college and career by ensuring that U.S. curriculum expectations are taught in depth.
 The school focuses on the development of both students’ mother tongue as well as their English language skills since Arabic is the first language for most of the student population.

 Students have access to 14 Advanced Placement courses available at the school which enables them to consider their tertiary education with a career focused mind set.
 The school offers high school students the opportunity to graduate from one of four pathways:

 AP subjects include STEM, Arts, Business, Humanities, as well as Technology.
-Additionally, AKNS offers German and French to students in high school.
+Additionally, AKIS offers German and French to students in high school.
 Students are encouraged to take at least 3 AP courses in grades 10, 11 and 12 to earn university/ college credits.

 Current AP course offerings include: AP Biology, AP Calculus, AP Chemistry, AP Computer Science Principles, AP Physics C- Electricity and Magnetism, AP Physics C – Mechanics, and AP Environmental Science.
-In addition to the more Science or Technology focused subjects, AKNS also offers a range of more Liberal Arts focused subjects including AP Art – 2D, AP Drawing, AP Psychology, AP Human Geography, AP English Language and Composition, AP World History – Modern and AP Comparative Governments and Politics.
+In addition to the more Science or Technology focused subjects, AKIS also offers a range of more Liberal Arts focused subjects including AP Art – 2D, AP Drawing, AP Psychology, AP Human Geography, AP English Language and Composition, AP World History – Modern and AP Comparative Governments and Politics.

-AKNS says that "It is our objective to encourage balanced, holistic development in addition to a sense of healthy competition and team spirit.
+AKIS says that "It is our objective to encourage balanced, holistic development in addition to a sense of healthy competition and team spirit.
 Students' life skills are also improved through helping them to develop balanced personalities together with physical fitness.
 These activities encourage students to explore and develop their personalities, creativity and skills".

 Closely linked with the afternoon sessions are games, support classes, sports and other physical education programmes ECAs are offered to students through a diversified Enrichment Programme E365 which incorporates the following: